iolo2022/Fake-Hacking-Screen/README.md

 # Fake-Hacking-Screen
-It’s a Fake Hacking Screen using HTML, CSS and JavaScript.
-It has an menu.
-On there you can type in the textfield „run“ to execute the fake Hacking Screen.
+A fake Hacking Screen using HTML, CSS and JavaScript.
+It has a console, where you can type in „run“ at the end of the textfield to execute the fake Hacking Screen.

 In cooperation with @JamesGamesGitHub